-They provide a great deal of information, either from newspapers or funeral homes.
-And in the second case here it puts a little baby back with her family in everyone’s tree.
+Obituaries provide a great deal of information, and these notices can be found either in newspaper or funeral home records.
+In this case study, the second case here that puts a little baby back with her family in everyone’s tree.

 This notice found in the Sallisaw, Oklahoma Star Gazette for August 29, 1913 tells of Mrs Miranda Rich.

-This clearly gives a family connection and names of other involved with the arrangements.
+This clearly provides for a family connection and names of other involved with the arrangements.

-It also gives the day she was buried and where.
+This entry tells us the precise day she was buried and the location.

 Mrs. Miranda Rich

-Newspaper write-ups about the family and places are a good source for finding out about the burial or the cemetery.
-It also gives so many other clues.
-In this one we also know she had been sick for a long while by the “lingering illness of consumption.”
+Newspaper write-ups about the family and places are great sources for finding burial and cemetery information.
+Often, these provide so many other clues.
+In this record we learned that Miranda had been sick for some time with the “lingering illness of consumption.”

-I have used the cause of death in a number of search patterns looking at the fact that several in my family had been diabetic.
-I have even found small children that have it recorded on the death certificate so it seems to be a problem in my entire family.
+I’ve used the cause of death in a number of search patterns to discover that several in my family had been diabetic.
+I’ve found that even young children have it recorded on the death certificate so it seems to be a problem in my entire family.
 This can help in looking at health issues for other family members.

 She had no name in the paper!